dashalary/dashalary/README.md

 # Dasha Lary

-Hi!
-I'm a Full Stack Software Engineer with a background in philosophy and performing arts.
+<p style='font-family:inter;'> Hi!
+I'm a Full Stack Software Engineer with a background in philosophy and performing arts who's currently based in New York.
 I am passionate about collaboration, new technologies, lifelong learning, and global connection.
-I love to read, write poetry, do puzzles, and run outdoors 🌱
+I love to read, write poetry, do puzzles, and run outdoors 🌱 </p>

-💡**Fun facts:** I ran my first marathon at 19 and I have a twin on the West Coast!
+<div style='font-family:inter;'>💡**Fun facts:** I ran my first marathon at 19 and I have a twin on the West Coast!

 ## Technologies